patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ```ts file="MenuScrollableCustomMenuHeight.tsx"
 ```

-### With view more
+### Expandable menu

+If you want to initially render only a certain number of menu items within a large menu, you can add a "view more" menu item with a callback passed into its `onClick` property that will render additional menu items.

-You may add a "view more" link at the bottom of a menu, which allows users to expand long menus.
-In this example, 3 additional menu items are revealed each time the "view more" option is selected.
+In this example, 3 additional menu items are revealed each time the "view more" option is selected, with a loading icon simulating a network call to fetch more items.
 Once all items are visible, the "view more" link disappears.

 ```ts file="MenuWithViewMore.tsx"
 ```